 |Students who fail to meet this requirement have to take and pass *ENG4000 English Proficiency Course, a 14-week (42 contact hours) non-credit bearing course, at their own cost to make up for the exit requirement.||Students who fail to meet this requirement have to take and pass *CHN4000 Putonghua Oral Training Enhancement Course, a 7-week (42 contact hours) non-credit bearing course, at their own cost to make up for the exit requirement.|

-*ENG4000 and CHN4000 are NOT alternative arrangements for IELTS or PSC.
-Only Year-4 students who have attempted IELTS/PSC at least once before can enrol in respective enhancement course.
+*CHN4000 is NOT an alternative arrangement for PSC.
+Only Year 4 students who have attempted the PSC at least once are eligible to take the corresponding enhancement course.

 Students are required to fulfill the Information Technology requirements during their studies at the University.
 Students should refer to the website of the IT Learning Centre for the details of the relevant policy and scope of programmes offered to students.